Jacob-Arevalo/how-nfl-injuries-change-a-teams-destiny/README.md

 Data Questions
 Do injuries increase as the season progresses?
 Are NFL rule changes really helping player safety and decreasing injuries?
-What is the average number of injuries in the regular season for a team?
 The NFL has put a lot of effort into making kick offs and punts safer, is it working?
 Data Sources
 http://nflsavant.com/about.php